lucarossi9/DNA_binding_site_prediction/README.md

 ```

 ### Optimal Parameters(Classification)
-We use a **Random Forest Classifier** as our model with the following hyperparameters:
+We used a **Random Forest Classifier** as our model with the following hyperparameters:

 ```python
 parameters = {'n_estimators':400,